spotinst/help/src/docs/ocean-spark/tools-integrations/shuffle-plugin.md

 # External Shuffle Storage

-When External Shuffle Storage is turned on, Spark writes shuffle data to a shared remote filesystem, such as S3 or FSx for NetApp ONTAP.
+When External Shuffle Storage is turned on, Spark writes shuffle data to a shared remote filesystem, such as S3.
-This allows recovering shuffle data written by failed Spark kubernetes pods, avoiding task retries.
+This enables recovering shuffle data written by failed Spark kubernetes pods, avoiding task retries.
 External Shuffle Storage is also useful with dynamic allocation enabled, as it allows scaling down Spark executors that are kept running to serve shuffle data for other tasks.
 Storing shuffle data on a remote drive accessible from all executors can save time and resources.